robbiew/This-Day-in-History-Door/README.md

 - Fetches historical events from the Wikimedia "On this day" API
 - Optionally caches the data to make it more snappy (see command line options)
 - Fits output into typical BBS screen area (80x24)
+- Automatically exits after 2 minutes with no user input

 ## Requirements